kevinolega/callcentertrainingtips/assets/pages/training/coaching-calendar.md

 ---
 Please select a schedule from the calendar.

-Write your questions on Google Docs.
+Write your questions on [Google Docs](https://callcentertrainingtips.com/drive-documents).

 Transfer your answers to Google Docs if you submitted your answers using PDF of MS Word.

-Include how many sessions we've had and remind me of your goals for the session.

-NOTE: I check the schedule the night before or first thing in the morning.

-Please avoid scheduling the same day.

-Same day schedules are not guaranteed.

 I'll send you an email if we need to reschedule.